bonitasoft/bonita-doc/md/building-a-bonita-bpm-cluster.md

 1. Follow the instructions to [install the
 Tomcat bundle on Ubuntu](ubuntu-openjdk-tomcat-postgresql.md).
-2. In {{ var\_bonita\_home }}, update `engine-server/conf/platform/bonita-platform-sp-custom.properties` and set the `bonita.cluster` property to `true`.
+2. Update [`bonita-platform-sp-custom.properties`](BonitaBPM_platform_setup.md) and set the `bonita.cluster` property to `true`.
 3. In order to use cluster mode in environments where multicast is disabled (like main IaaS providers), you should switch to TcpIp mode, or AWS for Amazon Web Services cloud provider.
-This can be parametered in `/engine-server/conf/platform-sp-cluster-custom.properties.`Only one mode can be selected, so only one of the following properties must be set to true:
+This can be parametered in [`platform-sp-cluster-custom.properties`](BonitaBPM_platform_setup.md).Only one mode can be selected, so only one of the following properties must be set to true:
   * `bonita.platform.cluster.hazelcast.multicast.enabled` for multicast discovery, activated by default.
   * `bonita.platform.cluster.hazelcast.tcpip.enabled` for fixed adresses discovery.
 All possible members should be then precised separated by commas, in `bonita.platform.cluster.hazelcast.tcpip.members` property.
   * `bonita.platform.cluster.hazelcast.aws.enabled` for Amazon Web Services discovery.
 General informations on access key, region, security groups etc. should then be provided as properties.